ZackInfosbd/Typescript/src/2024/design patterns/behavioral/interpreter/README.md

 ## Concept

 Imagine you're creating a simple mathematical expression evaluator that can perform operations like addition and multiplication on integers.
 Instead of writing a complex series of if-else statements to parse and evaluate expressions, you can use the Interpreter pattern to define a grammar for these expressions, represent expressions as an abstract syntax tree (AST), and then interpret these expressions.

+## Benefits

+- **Flexibility**: New expressions and grammar rules can be added easily by defining new terminal and non-terminal expressions.
+- **Separation of Concerns**: Separates the grammar definition and interpretation logic from the main application logic.
+- **Reusability**: The grammar and interpreter can be reused across different applications that require similar expression evaluation.